VishnuUnnikrishnan/weatherbot/README.md

 Other:

 - Twitter application keys.
-To generate your own follow instructions posted on my blog (link to go here)
+To generate your own follow the instructions on twitter

 - Open Weather Maps Application key